ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'ecdh_alg', which is formatted as follows.
 If the configuration parameter 'pairwise_mode' has value False, this parameter has as value the CBOR simple value Null.
 Otherwise, this parameter specifies the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'ecdh_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'ecdh_params', which is formatted as follows.
 If the configuration parameter 'pairwise_mode' has value False, this parameter has as value the CBOR simple value Null.
 Otherwise, this parameter specifies the parameters for the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'ecdh_params' parameter of the "OSCORE Security Context Parameters" registry, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

+The CBOR map MAY include the following configuration parameters, whose CBOR abbreviations are defined in {{iana-ace-groupcomm-parameters}} of this document.

+* 'det_req', encoded as a CBOR simple value.
+Its value is True if the OSCORE group uses deterministic requests as defined in {{I-D.amsuess-core-cachable-oscore}}, or False otherwise.
+This parameter MUST NOT be present if the configuration parameter 'group_mode' has value False.

+* 'det_hash_alg', encoded as a CBOR integer or text string.
+If present, this parameter specifies the Hash Algorithm used in the OSCORE group when producing deterministic requests, as defined in {{I-D.amsuess-core-cachable-oscore}}.
+This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

+   This parameter MUST NOT be present if the configuration parameter 'det_req' is not present or if it is present with value False.
+If the configuration parameter 'det_req' is present with value True and 'det_hash_alg' is not present, the choice of the Hash Algorithm to use when producing deterministic requests is left to the Group Manager.

 ### Status Properties ### {#config-repr-status-properties}